Red Star Belgrade: Retired number(s)

 26 SRB Goran Gogić, midfielder (2013−2014) – posthumous honour.

-Since 2014, Red Star Belgrade have not issued the squad number 26 in the Serbian SuperLiga.
+Since 2014, Red Star Belgrade has not issued the squad number 26 in the Serbian SuperLiga.
 It was retired in memory of Goran Gogić, who died on 3 July 2015, aged 29.
 Gogić had also been assigned with jersey 25 for the 2014–15 season, which he had worn in Jagodina previously.
 Since then some of players, like Marko Marinković and Milan Jevtović used to be registered for the UEFA competitions.
 Jevtović also made his debut for the club with 26 jersey in summer 2018, but later chose number 33 in the domestic competition.